Eagle Farm Airport: History

 An area located near Eagle Farm Racecourse was initially used as a landing field in 1922 and Eagle Farm Aerodrome was officially opened in 1925.
 It was used for scheduled flights between Brisbane and Queensland regional centres by the Queensland and Northern Territory Aerial Services Limited (Qantas), which operated from Eagle Farm in 1926 and formed the Brisbane Flying Training School there in 1927.

 Sir Charles Kingsford Smith, Charles Ulm, Harry Lyon (navigator) and James Warner (radio operator) landed the Southern Cross at Eagle Farm on 9 June 1928 after its trans-Pacific flight from Oakland, California.
 About 16,000 people greeted the Southern Cross upon its landing.

-The Australian National Airways (ANA) began an aerial service from Eagle Farm to Sydney, New South Wales in 1930.
+Australian National Airways (ANA) began an aerial service from Eagle Farm to Sydney, New South Wales, in 1930.
 Eagle Farm was closed 31 January 1931 after civil operations were relocated to Archerfield Airport.
 A number of hangars were relocated to Archerfield, and the QANTAS one still stands.

 Sir Charles Kingsford Smith and Gordon Taylor took off from Eagle Farm airport on 20 October 1934 in the Lady Southern Cross attempting the first eastward trans-Pacific flight from Australia to the United States of America.